-Elementary Schools in Cedar Falls do not allow roller blades to be ridden to school.
+Elementary Schools in Cedar Falls do not allow rollerblades in the school buildings.
 This policy reinforces our concern for the safety of our students.
-Skateboards will be allowed; however, if safety becomes a concern the school may restrict bringing them to school.
+Skateboards will be allowed; however, if safety becomes a concern, the school may restrict bringing them to school.